7 Scaling Across Hardware

 \[V_{\text{all-reduce}} = 2 \times \frac{T-1}{T} \times \textcolor{#1E40AF}{D} \times \text{bytes\_per\_element}\]

 For a 70B model with D = 8192 and TP=8 on H100 NVLink (900 GB/s), each all-reduce for a single-token decode step moves roughly 2 × 8192 × 2 bytes ≈ 32 KB.
-That completes in well under a microsecond – negligible.
-But for prefill with thousands of tokens, or with larger batch sizes, the communication volume scales linearly with \(b\) and can start to matter.
+That completes in well under a microsecond, which is small but adds directly to TPOT.
+For prefill with thousands of tokens, or with larger batch sizes, the communication volume scales linearly with sequence length and batch size, and it can start to show up in TTFT.

-The key insight is that TP requires high-bandwidth, low-latency communication every layer, making it impractical across nodes where network bandwidth is 10-30x lower than NVLink.
+The key insight is that TP requires high-bandwidth, low-latency communication every layer, making it very slow across nodes where network bandwidth is 10-30x lower than NVLink.

 7.4 Pipeline Parallelism (PP)